stevebak4/Computer-Music/README.md

 ### 3.2 Decibel (Db) Threshold
 The threshold ensures that only sounds above a certain decibel level are recorded for analysis.
 The threshold is updated dynamically using the standard deviation of current and previous amplitude values.

-### 3.3 Fourier Transform
-A **Fourier Transform** decomposes a signal into its component frequencies.
-In this project, the **Fast Fourier Transform (FFT)** is used to categorize the dominant frequencies in different bands.

 ## 4. Explanation